 About the Festival Awards

-Around 2,500 films are submitted each year, and our programmers select more than 200 to screen in competition during the festival.
-Our short film and animation juries are comprised of international film and industry professionals who select the award-winning films.
+Around 2,500 films are submitted each year, and our programmers select over 200 to screen in both the International and Mixed competitions.
+Our short film, animation and virtual reality juries are comprised of international industry professionals who select the award-winning films.

 Encounters Festival Awards 2019